Notre-Solutions/Inship-Website/src/pages/index.md

         subtitle: we offer 3 solutions
         photo: photo-3
         description: >-
-          InShip offers 3 solutions that automate the process direct for email or DND.
+          InShip offers 3 solutions that automate the process direct from email or DND.